Brandeis Institutional Repository

 Content accepted for inclusion in the BIR must be:

-- Original work created by a current member of the Brandeis community
+- Original work created by a current member of the Brandeis community (faculty, staff and students)

 - Produced by Brandeis University faculty and staff, or student work sponsored by Brandeis faculty or departments

 - Focused on education and/or research